 Method 3: Reset the Configuration Using the Command Window

 When you reset the configuration, it fixes a majority of issues in the system.
 It clears all the unwanted files, some unwanted changes that have occurred unexpectedly or any other such issues.
-Thus, resetting the configuration will help you to fix could not connect to steam network issue.
+Thus, resetting the configuration will help you to fix could not connect to a steam network issue.
 The steps which can be followed are:

 1. At First, open Run command by using the key combination of Windows+R.